catyugu/c_standard_io/readme.md

-Of course.
-Here is a comprehensive `readme.md` file that summarizes our entire learning project on C I/O.

----

 # A Comprehensive Guide to C Input & Output

 This project contains a curated collection of C code examples that guide a learner through every important topic in C input and output (I/O).
 It covers everything from basic console interaction to advanced, robust file manipulation.
 Each example is self-contained and demonstrates a single, core concept.